foray1010/Popup-my-Bookmarks/README.md

   npm run build
   ```

-  To build the whole extension and output a zip file ([version in package.json].zip) for uploading to Chrome Web Store
+  To build the whole extension and output a zip file (./__build/[version in package.json].zip) for uploading to Chrome Web Store

 2. dev